linode/terraform-provider-linode/docs/guides/migrate_to_instance_config_and_disk_resources.md

 ## Import linode_instance_config and generate the config file

-Add import statements for the `linode_instance_config` resources then remove the embedded config in the `linode_instance` resource.
+Add import statements for the `linode_instance_config` resources then remove the embedded config from the `linode_instance` resource.

 Now we can run `terraform plan -generate-config-out=generated.tf` command to generate the config files.

-This step will result the following TF config files.
+This step will result the following Terraform config files.

 main.tf